Boris Weisfeiler: Disappearance

 Weisfeiler, an experienced outdoorsman, flew to Chile at Christmas time of 1984 to hike alone in the Chilean Andes.
 Chile was then under a military dictatorship headed by General Augusto Pinochet, which committed numerous human rights abuses (before he died in 2006, Pinochet had been prosecuted for his role in Operation Colombo and indicted in absentia in other countries).
 After the effective end of military rule, in 1990, the Chilean government took steps to investigate additional activities under the Pinochet regime.

 According to Chilean governmental reports, Weisfeiler was hiking near the border of the Colonia Dignidad at the time of his disappearance.
 Conflicting reports make the details of the disappearance impossible to discern.
 The Chilean government has ruled that Weisfeiler had entered the confluence of two swift-moving rivers and drowned, his body never to be recovered.
 Local fishermen say they camped with Boris and gave him directions northward, toward a bridge near the Colonia.
 Some people claim to have seen his footprints near the river and to have found his backpack and other items (the items may have been sold or destroyed by the Chilean government in the late 1990s, as evidenced by Chilean governmental documents and published news articles).

 Although no conclusive proof connects Weisfeiler's disappearance to any entity, some American and Chilean officials do suspect one particular group.
 Unknown to most of the world, Colonia Dignidad sat on a large tract of land not far from the border with Argentina.
-Idyllic in appearance, the Colonia was run by German expatriates who included alleged Nazi war criminals and sympathizers.
-The leader of the Colonia for most of its existence was former Nazi Paul Schäfer.
-The Colonia had a cult-like atmosphere, in which many children were molested, a crime for which its leaders have faced prosecution; Schäfer himself was convicted in May 2006 in connection with allegations of child abuse at the Colonia.
+Idyllic in appearance, the Colonia was run by German expatriates led by cult leader Paul Schäfer, and acted as a torture and killing center for the Pinochet regime.
 The BBC has reported and Chilean governmental documents suggest that the Chilean Dirección de Inteligencia Nacional (the secret police, which was disbanded in 1977) brought suspected anti-government prisoners there to be interrogated.